reptar/reptar.github.io/docs/collections.md

 This creates a `post` collection.

 Now you may note that there is overlap between the `post` collection and the `default` collection.
 However every collection is defined so that they are mutually exclusive.
 What that means is that no matter how many FileSystemCollection's you create they will only contain files that do not exist in other FileSystemCollection's.

 Under the hood Yarn creates an array of exclude paths which consists of every path that is defined in your `_config.yml` file.
-When a FileSystemCollection is deciding if a file should be included it checks if that file exists in one of the other FileSystemCollection path's and if it does then it is excluded.
+When a FileSystemCollection is deciding if a file should be included it checks if that file exists in one of the other FileSystemCollection path's, if so then it is excluded.

 ## Metadata